Fundamental Distortion Limits of Analog-to-Digital Compression: INTRODUCTION

-The rest of the paper is organized as follows: in Section~\ref{sec:problem_formulation} we provide relevant background and a precise definition of the analog-to-digital compression problem.
-In Section~\ref{sec:preliminaries} we review the definition of the iDRF, and show its relevance to nonuniform sampling.
-Our main results about an optimal sampling frequency that achieves the DRF are described in Section~\ref{sec:main_result}.
-In Section~\ref{sec:PCM} we consider scalar quantization and show the performance of this sub-optimal A/D scheme compare to the iDRF bound.
+The rest of the paper is organized as follows: in Section~\ref{sec:finite_dims} we provide intuition for the dependency between sampling and lossy compression in representing finite dimensional random vectors.
+In Section~\ref{sec:problem_formulation} we define the ADX problem and the class of bounded linear samplers.
+Our main results are given in Section~\ref{sec:ADX}.
+In Section~\ref{sec:PCM} we consider scalar quantization encoding and compare its performance to the minimal ADX distortion.
 Concluding remarks are provided in Section \ref{sec:conclusion}.